 - flushot.healthmap.org (check selected clinic for details)

-- Contra Costa Health Plan (CCHP) members who are 10 years old or older can get their flu shot at any Walgreens or Rite Aid pharmacy.
-Be sure to show your CCHP card and do not pay out-of-pocket.
-Other shots will not be covered at these pharmacies.
+- Contra Costa Health Plan members, 10 years or older may get their flu shot starting November 1st at any Walgreens or Rite Aid Pharmacy.
+(Not available at other pharmacies.)